wp-plugins/firestats-charts/readme.txt

 == Description ==
 This plugin adds a graphical chart of the FireStats statistics plugin on the admin dashboard

+Take a look on the changelog for the incomming features

 == Installation ==
 1. Upload the folder `fscharts` to the `/wp-content/plugins/` directory
 2. Set the rights on the folder `/fscharts/out` to 777 (output folder for charts images)